 Government departments and agencies

 Departments and their agencies are responsible for putting government policy into practice.

 Some departments, like the Ministry of Defence, cover the whole UK.
-Others don’t – the Department for Work and Pensions doesn't cover Northern Ireland.
+Others don’t – the Department for Work and Pensionscurly lace wigs doesn't cover Northern Ireland.
 This is because some aspects of government are devolved to Scotland, Wales and Northern Ireland.

-Non-ministerial departmentscurly lace wigs are headed by senior civil servants and not ministers.
+Non-ministerial departments are headed by senior civil servants and not ministers.
 They usually have a regulatory or inspection function like the Charity Commission.

 Other public bodies